Invests in undervalued companies

 |||||||||

-Multi-cap funds offer a diversified approach by investing in stocks across various market capitalizations, including large cap, mid cap, and small cap stocks.
+Multi cap funds offer a diversified approach by investing in stocks across various market capitalizations, including large cap, mid cap, and small cap stocks.
 This flexibility allows fund managers to tap into opportunities in different segments of the market.
 By diversifying across market capitalisations, multi cap funds aim to combine the growth potential of smaller companies with the relative stability of large caps.

 Mutual funds follow specific requirements based on the fund category.
-For instance, large cap funds need to invest predominantly in the top 100 companies by market capitalization, while small cap funds focus on smaller companies.
+For instance, Large Cap Funds need to invest predominantly in the top 100 companies by market capitalization, while Small Cap Funds focus on smaller companies.

 Multi cap funds, on the other hand, can invest across large cap, mid cap, and small cap stocks, maintaining a minimum 25% allocation to each.
 This gives them exposure to varying opportunities in each category in different market conditions.

 When you invest in the Bajaj Finserv Multi Cap Fund, you can choose between two types of plans: Direct Plan and Regular Plan.
-Both follow the same investment strategy, but the way you invest and the expense ratio you pay differs.

 With this route, investors transact directly with the asset management company, without involving a distributor.
 Since there are no commission costs, the expense ratio is lower.
 It can be suitable for informed investors who want to independently create and manage their portfolio.